Chemical Bonding Class 11 Questions with Answers

 Answer: 3,3.5

 Question 12.
-In ice, each O atom is surrounded by out of which, _____________H-atoms are bonded by covalent bonds, while the rest are bonded by bonds.
+In ice, each O atom is surrounded by out of which, _____________H-atoms are bonded by covalent bonds, while bonds the rest.

 Answer: four, two, H-bonds

 Question 13.
-The shape of sulfur hexafluoride molecule is whereas that of sulfur tetrafluoride is _________.
+The shape of sulphur hexafluoride molecule is whereas that of sulphur tetrafluoride is _________.

 Answer: Regular octahedral, distorted tetrahedral